 Sometimes folks ask us if we have plans to expand beyond Myanmar.
 Simply put, our answer is no. We strongly believe it takes deep knowledge of a place and the lives of its people to have a chance at solving the complex problems of poverty and economic development.
 Our intention is to go deep into this large market rather than skim the surface in many different places.

-Over the past five years, the pace of change in Myanmar has been dizzying.
+Over the past seven years, the pace of change in Myanmar has been dizzying.
 We’ve had to be especially agile to adjust to the changes our customers are experiencing.
 Myanmar is far behind its neighbors and millions of small farmers are still neglected and poorly served.
 It’s now a key moment in the country’s long history.
 It will take years of sustained effort, wise leadership and efficient use of investments to rebuild the nation and lift millions of rural families out of poverty.